domvq/Paramedic-Ai/README.md

 streamlit-mic-recorder
 ```

-The application allows the user to review and edit the transcription before sending it to the Copilot.
+The transcription can be reviewed and edited before being submitted to the Copilot.

+This allows the application to demonstrate a more hands-free EMS-oriented interaction.

 ---

 ### 📚 Knowledge Manager

-The Knowledge Manager allows authorized reference documents to be uploaded.
+The Knowledge Manager allows reference documents to be uploaded and incorporated into the application's knowledge system.

-Supported document types:
+Supported document types include:

 * PDF
 * Microsoft Word (`.docx`)